 - Create an ironclad business case for replacing opaque, wasteful PBM and insurance structures.

-So, the question for HR and benefits leaders is evolving.
+So the question for HR and benefits leaders is evolving.
 It's no longer just, "Does telehealth work for asthma?"
 It's, "What system do I have in place to capture the immense financial and human value that proactive telehealth creates?"
-The answer will separate those who simply manage costs from those who are building a healthier, wealthier workforce for the long term.
+The answer will separate those who simply manage costs from those building a healthier, wealthier workforce for the long term.